 “Therefore the LORD was very angry with Israel and removed them out of his sight.”

-So the dispersion really begins, with Shalmaneser king of Assyria taking away Israel, all the northern tribes, and repopulating with scattered other peoples.
+So the dispersion really begins – with Shalmaneser king of Assyria taking away Israel – All the northern tribes and then repopulating with scatterings of other peoples.

-This passage is really interesting.
-It’s history, but it’s also prophesy (preaching).
-Look at how much of it is the truth-telling of a prophet, again and again pointing out that God called His people to repentance, but they refused.
+This passage it very interesting.
+It is history and prophesy (preaching, the testimony of Jesus).
+Look at how much truth-telling happens, again and again prophets pointing out that God has called His people to repentance, but they refuse.

-The list continues, all the way down to v17, where we see that their idolatry led them to child sacrifice.
+The list continues to verse 17 where we see that their idolatry led them to barbarous acts such as child sacrifice.
 When their false gods didn’t give them what they wanted, instead of turning back to the real and true and only God, they decided to step deeper into sin.

-It’s a good reminder for us, that people cannot get real joy or satisfaction, acceptance or assurance from the world, from false religion and man-made gods.
+This is a timely reminder for us.
+People cannot get real joy or satisfaction, acceptance or assurance from the world, from false religion, from man-made gods.